 Graduate Prerequisites: SPH PH 717 or SPH BS 704 or SPH BS 700 or SPH BS 800; or consent of the instructor.

 This course will focus on skills required for advanced computing applications in biostatistics.
 Students will learn statistical programming and methods such as loops, functions, macros as well as data visualization techniques in SAS and R. Furthermore, the course will provide and introduction to Linux and basic statistical programming in Python.
 Lab sessions S will also provide students with basic computing skills to enroll to more advanced statistical classes such as BS830 and BS857.

 SPH BS 805: Intermediate Statistical Computing and Applied Regression Analysis

-Graduate Prerequisites: Graduate Prerequisites: SPH BS 723 or SPH BS 730; or consent of the instructor.
+Graduate Prerequisites: Graduate Prerequisites: SPH BS 723; or consent of the instructor.
 It is not recommended that BS805 and BS852 be taken concurrently. * Can?t be taken together for credit with SPH BS 806

 This course is a sequel to BS723.
 Emphasis is placed on the use of intermediate-level programming with the SAS statistical computer package to perform analyses using statistical models with emphasis on linear models.
 Computing topics include advanced data file manipulation, concatenating and merging data sets, working with date variables, array and do-loop programming, and macro construction.
 Statistical topics include analysis of variance and covariance, multiple linear regression, principal component and factor analysis, linear models for correlated data, and statistical power.
 Includes a required lab section.